OsamaX01/Django-Learning/README.md

 ### Upload your work to your Repo
 1. `git clone LINK`
 1. Make a branch with a clear name for the feature you want to add: `git checkout -b BRANCH_NAME`.
-If the branch is already exist, then no need for the `-b` in the command.
+If the branch already exists, then no need for the `-b` in the command.
 1. Modify your changes on your local device.
 1. When the modifications are finished: `git add *` to add all of the modified files.
 1. Commit your work and write a clear message for your commit: `git commit -m "Your Message"`.
 1. Push your work: `git push origin BRANCH_NAME`.
 1. Go to the repo in GitHub, and add your commit as a pull request.
 1. Go to Pull Requests and review your code.
-1. If your changes got approved then merge it to the main branch.
+1. If your changes got approved, merge them with the main branch.
 1. Delete the used branch once the feature you're working on is finished.

 ### Common .gitignore content